Broadband and mobile programmes

 Planned RBI (phase two) deployment

-The second phase of the RBI (RBI2) is extending high-speed broadband to more than 70,000 households and businesses in rural and remote areas.
+The second phase of the Rural Broadband Initiative (RBI2) is extending high-speed broadband to more than 70,000 households and businesses in rural and remote areas.

 The programme seeks to provide fast broadband to the greatest number of under-served rural homes and businesses within the funding available, and contribute towards achieving similar rates of access to fast broadband by rural end users across all regions of New Zealand.
 Alongside this programme, other rural broadband options are available from private network operators.